Driver (series): Driver: San Francisco

 The fifth Driver game was long rumored to be in production.
 After several years of speculation, Ubisoft unveiled Driver: San Francisco at E3 2010.
 After several delays, it was released in September 2011 along with Driver: Renegade 3D.

 The game takes place in one location, San Francisco, and follows the series protagonist, Tanner, being in a coma after suffering an accident.
 Thus, the player controls Tanner during his coma dream.
 The plot of the Wii version of Driver: San Francisco is completely different from the other versions, being a prequel to the events of the original Driver.

 For the game, developers decided to remove the ability to get out of a car in order to steal another car on the street.
 Instead, they created a new mechanic called "Shift", enabling the players to shift to any car at any time, aside from a few missions.

 The game received generally positive reviews, getting the highest ratings in the whole series after Driver.
 Like Driver 3, it sold particularly well.

 Driver: Renegade 3D

 A Nintendo 3DS game, Driver: Renegade 3D follows John Tanner trying to take down the New York City crime mobs.
-It was released in September 2011 at the same time as Driver: San Francisco.
+It was released in September 2011 at the same time as Driver: San Francisco and takes place between the events of Driver and Driver 2.